jazzband/django-axes/docs/3_usage.rst

 Usage
 =====

-Once Axes is is installed and configured, you can login and logout of your application via the ``django.contrib.auth`` views.
+Once Axes is installed and configured, you can login and logout of your application via the ``django.contrib.auth`` views.
 The attempts will be logged and visible in the Access Attempts section in admin.